COBRAPROsimulator/COBRAPRO/paper/paper.md

 % HPPC test conducted on LG INR21700 M50T cells
 load('data_INR21700_M50T/HPPC_data_W8_Diag1.mat')
 ```
 Once all user inputs has been defined, run the code to start the PSO.
-Once the PSO is finished, the identified parameter and objective function values are printed to the Command Window:
+Once the PSO is completed, the identified parameter and objective function values are printed to the Command Window:
 ```
 Displaying identified values...
 ------------------------